Getting Started

 Warning.png Warning

 Keep in mind that you are sharing clusters with other users.
-Please take the time to carefully debug your scripts so that you don't reserve more resources than your experience requires.
+Please take the time to carefully debug your scripts so that you don't reserve more resources than your experiment requires.

-Scripting your experiences is a very important step if you seek reproducibility, and efficiency.
-By scripting API calls, you can automate your whole experients.
+Scripting your experiments is a very important step if you seek reproducibility, and efficiency.
+By scripting API calls, you can automate your whole experiments.

 If you are interested in using the Grid'5000 API, a tutorial is available on the API_tutorial page.